-The Model may then be used to test 'what-if' scenarios based on changing the funding scenario and predicting the percentage of assets than will exceed intervention.
-The Moloney Management System is utilised as detailed in section 5.5.
+The Model may then be used to test 'what-if' scenarios based on changing the funding scenario and predicting the percentage of assets that will exceed intervention.
+The Moloney Management System is utilised for this purpose.

 The manager of the asset shall assess the possible consequences resulting from any underfunding of renewal.
 These consequences may relate to: